-Program Delivery: Blended (Residential and Online, please see marked classes) The program content is offered through lecture, laboratory, and externship experience (if applicable). (certain lecture and/or laboratory courses may be delivered online, those courses are identified as blended, below)
+Program Delivery: Blended (Residential and Online) The program content is offered through lecture, laboratory, and externship experience. (certain lecture and/or laboratory courses may be delivered online)

 SU policy states that all instructors within the certificate programs must assign a minimum amount of outside preparation hours in the form of homework, research, and group projects.
 The minimum amount of outside preparation is noted in each course syllabi.
 Instructors are encouraged to assign additional outside preparation activities / project hours as they see necessary.